pielstroem/statistics_for_humanists/_posts/2021-07-10-Introduction.md

 ---
 title: 1.
-Introduction
+Introduction to a tutorial on analytical statistics for (Digital) humanists
 tags:
 article_header:
   type: cover
   image:
 ---

-## Examining Assumptions through Null Hypotheses - A Short Introduction to Analytical Statistics for (Digital) Humanists

 *by Steffen Pielström*